Body of Water (musical)

-Body of Water is a indie-rock musical created by Tony Kienitz and Tanna Herr with music by Jim Walker.
+Body of Water is an indie-rock musical created by Tony Kienitz and Tanna Herr with music by Jim Walker.
 It entails the life of fourteen teens left behind in a civil war crisis, awaiting further signals from their parents while hiding in a secluded mountain cabin.
 The show was the inaugural production of A Theatre Near U, a theatre and film academy for teenagers in the San Francisco Bay Area.

 Premise

 A group of teenagers meet at a secluded cabin in the woods; their parents, who are now missing had instructed them to go there to hide from ideological extremists.
 The teens decide they will wait for the adults to arrive, but as times goes on they slowly realize that their parents may never arrive.

 Cast

 Music and cast album

 The show was adapted from music written by Jim Walker, and the cast album of the show was digitally released on October 12, 2014.
 The music for the show was nominated for Best Original Music by the San Francisco Bay Area Critics Circle Excellence in Theatre Awards.